Lee–Enfield: Rifle No. 4

 During the course of the Second World War, the No. 4 rifle was further simplified for mass-production with the creation of the No. 4 Mk I* in 1942, with the bolt release catch replaced by a simpler notch on the bolt track of the rifle's receiver.
 It was produced only by Small Arms Limited at Long Branch in Canada, and Stevens-Savage Firearms in the US.
-The No.4 rifle was primarily produced for the United Kingdom, Canada and some other Commonwealth countries including New Zealand.
+The No. 4 rifle was primarily produced for the United Kingdom, Canada and some other Commonwealth countries including New Zealand.
 In 1943 it cost £7 15s (£) to produce By comparison, a Sten Mk II submachine gun cost £2 10s (£).

-In the years after the Second World War, the British produced the No. 4 Mk 2 (Arabic numerals replaced Roman numerals in official names in 1944) rifle, a refined and improved No. 4 rifle with the trigger hung forward from the butt collar and not from the trigger guard, beech wood stocks (with the original reinforcing strap and centre piece of wood in the rear of the forestock on the No.4 Mk I/Mk I* being removed in favour of a tie screw and nut) and brass "gunmetal" buttplates (during the war the British, Americans and Canadians replaced the brass buttplates on the No.4 rifles with a zinc alloy (Zamak) type to reduce costs and speed production).
+In the years after the Second World War, the British produced the No. 4 Mk 2 (Arabic numerals replaced Roman numerals in official names in 1944) rifle, a refined and improved No. 4 rifle with the trigger hung forward from the butt collar and not from the trigger guard, beech wood stocks (with the original reinforcing strap and centre piece of wood in the rear of the forestock on the No. 4 Mk I/Mk I* being removed in favour of a tie screw and nut) and brass "gunmetal" buttplates (during the war the British, Americans and Canadians replaced the brass buttplates on the No. 4 rifles with a zinc alloy (Zamak) type to reduce costs and speed production).
 Near the end of the war and after, Canada made blued steel buttplates.
 With the introduction of the No. 4 Mk 2 rifle, the British refurbished many of their No. 4 rifles and brought them up to the same standard as the No. 4 Mk 2.
 The No. 4 Mk 1 rifles were renamed No. 4 Mk I/2, while No. 4 Mk I* rifles that were brought up to Mk 2 standard were renamed No. 4 Mk I/3.

+The refurbishment of the No. 4 MkIs and No. 4 MkI*s to the No. 4 Mk2 specifications were done during the 1950s at ROF Fazakerley and BSA Shirley.
+The No. 4 rifles refurbished at ROF Fazakerley were for British military use while No. 4 rifles refurbished at BSA Shirley were for commercial sale to various British Commonwealth countries and to civilian rifle shooters in the UK and the Commonwealth.